MarkAir: Expansion into Lower 48

 By September 1994, MarkAir had 17 flights/day from Denver and a total of 15 jets in its system.
 Bergt talked of being a quarter billion dollar (sales) carrier on the way to $1 billion.
 The airline was being wooed by Denver which saw MarkAir as filling a need for a low-cost carrier at the about-to-open Denver International Airport (DIA), which looked like it was going to be somewhat empty.
 Continental Airlines had just exited its Denver hub.
 There was talk of Denver extending a $30 million loan in return for MarkAir moving to that city But rating agencies said DIA's credit could be negatively affected, and in November the city passed on the deal.
 Further, Denver-based Frontier Airlines started operation July 1994.
 In January 1995, MarkAir asked Alaska for a $40 million loan.
 But in March a state panel unanimously rejected the plea.

 MarkAir bankruptcy 2

 On 14 April 1995, little more than a year after emerging from bankruptcy, MarkAir filed again.
 On April 19, MarkAir announced its withdrawal from Alaska, moving remaining operations to Denver.
 The market for Boeing 737s was now more robust and lessors wanted their aircraft back, leaving MarkAir with six Boeing 737s and stranding MarkAir's Alaskan carriers and most Alaskan employees.
-In August, the airline was shutdown for about a week by the FAA, unhappy with MarkAir's record keeping.
+In August, the airline was shut down for about a week by the FAA, unhappy with MarkAir's record keeping.
 But in October, Boeing demanded its aircraft back after MarkAir missed payments, leaving the airline with too few aircraft to operate.
 The airline's last day was October 24.
 Bergt blamed the regulators.